 In the main bustling street where strings of restaurants are packed with visitors is Timeless Restaurant nestled between decor stores.
 The relaxed eatery seemed still during the afternoon rush and it’s the perfect setting, overlooking the ocean.

-The menu has a vast selection of cuisines; testing your palette with every item from seafoods, burgers and delicious coffees.
+The menu has a vast selection of cuisines; testing your palette with every item from plates of seafood, burgers and delicious coffees.
 Try the calamari stripes with a greek salad if you’re looking for a late lunch or the ultimate fish and chips with a barbecue twist.

 Visit the Cape Columbine Lighthouse